 Interment will be at Potomac Memorial Gardens, Keyser, WV.

 In lieu of flowers, those who wish to make contributions in Richard’s memory may send donations to the First Baptist Church, Building Loan Fund, 109 Philos Avenue, Westernport, Maryland or to a charity of the donor’s choice.

-To plant a tree in memory of Richard Lee McIntyre, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Richard Lee McIntyre, please visit our floral store.